LEGO-GraphRAG: Modularizing Graph-based Retrieval-Augmented Generation for Design Space Exploration: LEGO-GraphRAG Framework

-Among the three modules, the {\it \retrieval} module is essential for any instance of GraphRAG.
-In contrast, the {\it \preRetrieval} module may be optional depending on the graph size, while the {\it \postRetrieval} module becomes optional based on the extent of filtering applied to the reasoning paths.
-Once processed through these modules, the refined reasoning paths serve to augment the reasoning capabilities of LLMs in the generation phase, as detailed in Section \ref{section: preliminary}, Definition \ref{def:generation}.
+Of the two modules, the {\it \retrieval} module is essential for any GraphRAG instance, while the {\it \preRetrieval} module is optional.
+The optionality of the {\it \preRetrieval} module depends largely on the graph size, primarily due to computational efficiency.
+For smaller graphs, where the node and edge space remain manageable, direct retrieval of reasoning paths is feasible, making the {\it \preRetrieval} module optional.
+However, for large-scale graphs, the exponential growth in the number of nodes, edges, and paths significantly complicates the retrieval {\cite{BigGraphVLDB,PrismX,SummaryBigGraph,SysBigGraph}}.
+The {\it \preRetrieval} module addresses this by extracting a query-relevant subgraph, reducing the retrieval space and improving computational efficiency and relevance.
+After passing through these modules, the refined reasoning paths enhance the reasoning abilities of LLMs during the generation phase, as detailed in Definition~\ref{def:generation}.